timoklein/alphazero-gym/README.md

 - [x] Implement A0C.
 - [x] Use Pendulum to test (might need some custom wrappers).
 - [ ] Enable GPU training.
-- [ ] Factor out loss objects and use torch Categorical in Discrete Net?
+- [ ] Factor out loss objects and use torch Categorical in Discrete Net
+- [ ] Refactor discrete version to always return actions as well
+- [ ] Refactor buffer into more efficient version
+- [ ] Remove the argparse crap and use Hydra instead

 ## Possible Enhancements to try